|

 Sean Moyses

-and his virtuosic playing on a 4-string Plectrum Banjo reminded me some time ago
+and his virtuosic playing on a 4-string Plectrum Banjo reminded me

 of the banjo playing attempts in my youth.
 I started to study the fascinating